Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

+Using the above lemma we describe a recursive approach for counting 4-cycles in multigraphs with edge multiplicities bounded by $c$, that at the bottom level uses a black-box call to counting 4-cycles in simple graphs.
+We first make all edges with multiplicity $c$ special and apply Lemma \ref{le:cycles_special_edges} for the graph with special edges and multiplicities bounded by $c-1$.
+We stress that inside Lemma~\ref{le:cycles_special_edges} we create graphs with no special edges and with edge multiplicity bounded by $c-1$.
+Finally, by grouping the cycles by the number of special edges, we count the number of 4-cycles in the original graph.

+Observe that the total number of recursive calls is exponential in $c$ and in every recursive call the graph increases by a constant factor.
+As $c$ is a constant, all the time we operate on graphs asymptotically of the same size as the original multigraph and we consider a constant number of them.
+We remark that the exponential dependency on $c$ can be avoided by applying a slightly more complex procedure.
+However, this is irrelevant for the statement of the following corollary.

-\begin{corollary} We can count 4-cycles in a multigraph $G$ with edge multiplicities bounded by a constant $c$ using one black-box call to counting 4-cycles in a simple graph of asymptotically the same size as $G$. \end{corollary}
+\begin{corollary} We can count 4-cycles in a multigraph $G$ with edge multiplicities bounded by a constant $c$ using a constant number of black-box call to counting 4-cycles in a simple graph of asymptotically the same size as $G$. \end{corollary}

-\subsubsection{Multiplicity reduction.}
+\subsubsection{Multiplicity Reduction.}

 Recall that we consider arbitrary multigraphs, not necessarily bipartite.
-Consider a coloring of edges $K: E\rightarrow \{1,2,3,4,\perp\}$ in which every edge is colored with one of the four colors or not colored at all.
+First consider a simple graph and a coloring of its edges $K: E\rightarrow \{1,2,3,4,\perp\}$ in which every edge is colored with one of the four colors or not colored at all.
 We define $f_K(a,b,c,d)$ as the number of 4-cycles consisting of exactly $a$ edges of the first color, $b$ edges of the second color etc. From now on the variables $a,b,c,d$ always satisfy $0\le a,b,c,d \le 4$ and $a+b+c+d=4$.

-\begin{lemma} For every coloring $K$ of edges of a simple graph $G$, we can compute $f_K(a,b,c,d)$ for all quadruples $a,b,c,d$ in a constant number of black-box calls to counting 4-cycles in multigraphs of asymptotically the same size as $G$, but with multiplicities of edges bounded by a constant. \end{lemma} \begin{proof} Let $g_K(d_1,d_2,d_3,d_4)$ be the number of 4-cycles in a multigraph $G_K(d_1,d_2,d_3,d_4)$ constructed from the graph $G$ and the coloring $K$ in such a way that all edges with color $i$ have multiplicity $d_i$ and all other edges have multiplicity 0.
+\begin{lemma} For every coloring $K$ of edges of a simple graph $G$, we can compute $f_K(a,b,c,d)$ for all quadruples $a,b,c,d$ in a constant number of black-box calls to counting 4-cycles in multigraphs of asymptotically the same size as $G$, but with multiplicities of edges bounded by a constant. \end{lemma} \begin{proof} Let $g_K(d_1,d_2,d_3,d_4)$ be the number of 4-cycles in the multigraph $G_K(d_1,d_2,d_3,d_4)$ constructed from the graph $G$ and the coloring $K$ in such a way that all edges with color $i$ have multiplicity $d_i$ and all other edges have multiplicity 0.
 Then all 4-cycles can be grouped by the number of edges of each color and the following holds:

 For a specific coloring $K$, $g_K(x,y,z,t)$ is a polynomial in variables $x,y,z$ and $t$ with coefficient $f_K(a,b,c,d)$ by $x^ay^bz^ct^d$.
 We need to determine 35 unknown variables $f_K(a,b,c,d)$ for all quadruples $(a,b,c,d)$ such that $0\le a,b,c,d\leq 4$ and $a+b+c+d=4$.
 Observe that we can evaluate $g_K(x,y,z,t)$ for any values $x,y,z,t$ directly, without knowing its coefficients, using the procedure for multigraphs with bounded multiplicities.
 We would like to evaluate $g_K(x,y,z,t)$ in many points and then interpolate it.
 We will carefully choose the values of $x,y,z$ and $t$ so that we can interpolate $g_K(x,y,z,t)$ using the standard univariate polynomial interpolation.
 Consider the following polynomial: